 - Not breathing.
 It’s important to breathe throughout the entire exercise to fuel your muscles with oxygen and stabilize your core.
 Try inhaling as you lift and exhaling as you lower.

 - Looking up.
 This puts excess strain on your neck and upper back.
 Instead, keep your neck in a neutral position and your chin slightly tucked.

 - Hyperextending your lower back.
 While back extension is required for this exercise, avoid overdoing it.
-Focus on lifting your arms and legs no more than 6 inches (15.3 cm) off the ground, maintaining abdominal engagement, and trying to lift through the thoracic spine.
+Focus on lifting your arms and legs no more than 6 inches (15.3 cm) off the floor, maintaining abdominal engagement, and trying to lift through your thoracic spine.

 - Pointing your toes.
 Though tempting, pointing your toes (plantar flexion) overworks your legs rather than your back.
 Instead, keep your toes in neutral position or just slightly pointed.

 - Bending your knees.
 Keep your legs straight and focus on engaging your back, core, and glutes.

 - Overextending your arms and legs.
 Extending your arms and legs too much can put excess strain on your lower back.
 Keep a slight bend in your elbows and knees as you lift and lower your arms and legs.

 - Exercising on a hard surface.
 It’s best to exercise on a yoga mat or soft surface, such as carpet, to avoid bruising or hurting your hips.